Growth of bilinear maps III: Decidability: Growth rate in the nonnegative setting

-We have actually provided another proof that the limit is always valid in the positive setting.
-This proof is actually simpler than both other versions in \cite{bui2021growth} and \cite{bui2021growth2}. \begin{corollary} The growth rate $\lambda$ is always a limit in the positive setting. \end{corollary}
+We have provided another proof that the limit always exists in the positive setting.
+This proof is simpler than both other versions in \cite{bui2021growth} and \cite{bui2021growth2}. \begin{corollary} The limit $\lambda$ exists in the positive setting, that is we can replace $\limsup$ by $\lim$ in the definition. \end{corollary}